phr3sh/ha-hunter/README.md

 it takes a list of domain names and replaces all possible letters with their homoglyphs.

 What makes ha-hunter different is that it generates homographs with all possible character combinations.
 This means it generates homographs with 1 glyph replaced or 2 or 3 or as many combinations there can be.
-...also, it's written in python.
+...also, it's written in python3.

+Clone it, install the requirements, run it, have fun!